 A midline incision extending from the xiphoid to the umbilicus may be used.
 Additional exposure can be obtained by excising the xiphoid using electrocautery.
 Placement of a self-retaining retractor or a broad-bladed, fairly deep retractor placed against the liver down to the gastrohepatic ligament will aid in visualization.

 The surgeon should focus his or her attention on the arterial blood supply (figure 1).
 Although the stomach will retain viability despite extensive interference with its blood supply, the duodenum lacks such a liberal anastomotic blood supply, and great care must be exercised in the latter instance to prevent postoperative necrosis in the duodenal stump.
-The blood supply to the lesser curvature of the stomach can be totally interrupted, and the retained fundus will be nourished by the small vessels in the gastrosplenic ligament in the region of the fundus.
-Importantly, ...
+The blood supply to the lesser curvature of the stomach can be totally interrupted, and the retained fundus will be nourished by the small vessels in the gastrosplenic ligament ...